Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Clinical Photograph Traumatic Amputation of Tip of Middle Finger

-Clinical photograph of traumatic amputation of tip of middle finger in 48 years old male
+Clinical photograph of traumatic amputation of the tip of the middle finger in 48 years old male

 The amputation also involved distal phalanx.